South Tyrolean Unterland: History

 After the fall of the Roman Empire and the Migration Period, the Adige valley south of Bolzano was gradually settled by Bavarian peasants from the 6th century onwards.
 By 800 AD, the border region with the Italian Duchy of Tridentum was incorporated in the Carolingian duchy of Bavaria, which itself formed a constituent stem duchy of the German kingdom and of the Holy Roman Empire from 962 onwards.
-In the 12th and 13th century, the Counts of Tyrol continued to expand their dominant possession in the region and finally achieved independency from the Bavarian dukes as well as from the prince-bishops of Trent and Brixen.
+In the 12th and 13th century, the Counts of Tyrol continued to expand their dominant possession in the region and finally achieved independence from the Bavarian dukes as well as from the prince-bishops of Trent and Brixen.
 In 1363 the Tyrolean lands fell to the Austrian House of Habsburg.

 The Unterland area remained a transition zone between the German and Italian lands for centuries.
 A distinct language border did not develop until early modern times; during rising 19th century nationalism it was consolidated at the Adige narrow south of Salorno (Salurner Klause, Chiusa di Salorno).

 When after World War I the Tyrolean lands up to Brenner Pass fell to the Kingdom of Italy according to the 1915 Treaty of London, the Italian authorities shifted the border northwards and from 1921 the entire Unterland area up to Bronzolo belonged to the Trentino province.
 The Fascist regime in Italy decided to force the so-called mixed-language regions to be Italianised while German South Tyroleans insisted on the Salorno border (see Bozner Bergsteigerlied).